 Nanoparticles are an ultrafine piece of material with dimensions measured in nanometers.
 These particles exist naturally but are also produced in two ways as a result of human activity: either “bottom-up” (growing nanoparticles through chemical reaction) or “top-down” (producing nanoparticles by applying mechanical shear to larger agglomerates), otherwise known as nano milling.
 These particles are invisible to the naked human eye, and thanks to their submicroscopic size, they have unique characteristics applicable to a variety of applications in a wide range of industries.

 The process of nano milling, or nano grinding, is the reduction of particles down to a very fine consistency through the use of wet grinding media mills.
-Reducing particles to the size necessary to complete this process, a range of 25–300 um, results in unique challenges because the smaller the media you use, the smaller the mill screen needs to be, and the more susceptible that screen is to plugging.
+Reducing particles to sub-micron size presents unique challenges because the smaller the media you use, the smaller the mill screen needs to be, and the more susceptible that screen is to plugging.
 To avoid problems like plugged screens during the milling process, pre-dispersions for nano milling need to be of the highest quality, which can be achieved through several types of equipment, including well-maintained rotor stators, properly configured high-speed dispersers, and pre-milling through a larger media field.

 Rotor stators can be useful tools for nano milling applications; however, they are efficient only until the normal wear and tear on the machine increases the size of the gap between the rotating and stationary components.
 When sized properly, operated at the proper speed, and equipped with a high-shear blade like the Hockmeyer D-Blade, high-speed dispersers can also achieve sufficient pre-grinds in some products.
 Still, in many cases, the most efficient way to reduce materials to the desired proportions is to utilize a media mill with larger media (1.5 mm recommended) and a correspondingly larger screen that allows producers to begin the milling process with larger agglomerates, unsuited for direct nano milling.
 Nano mills are most efficient when the incoming particle size is smaller than the exit screen and no larger than the media.
 This means that the target particle distribution for pre-milling should be between 25 um and 100 um, a distribution that can often be achieved with a very short pre-mill cycle in a high-energy mill.